 Hostel Rancho Grande is one of the places we went for most of our meals when eating out.
 The prices are reasonable, the portions are great, and the food is delicious.
 It is an excellent place to go if you don’t feel like cooking after a long day’s hike.

 The prices in Patagonia are higher than in other places in Argentina, so we usually cook to save cost.
-Although, Argentina isn’t considered very expensive, and the price of steak here is still very worth it.
+But the price of steak here is still excellent value.
 It’s just the relative price comparison from outside to within Patagonia that kind of hits you (just feels you are getting less bang for buck).

 Anyway, there are a few grocery stores around the town where you can find a decent selection of goods.